Tohsin2/A-todo-list/README.md

 # A-todo-list
-code to a todo list
+my third project is a todo list